 - They take a short at the break of the low and use a candlestick close above high as a stop.

 Moving average lines are a common form of technical analysis.
+It doesn’t matter if you’re trading micro futures or stocks.
 Without candlesticks, those lines would be meaningless.
 Not only do candlesticks trade within those moving averages, candlesticks give us signals.

 The real body’s and wicks of candlesticks form key levels of support and resistance.
 Support and resistance are really important when trading.
 You can also use VWAP along with the moving average lines to map out support and resistance.